rathrio/lox/challenges/chapter-11.md

    Is it a runtime error?
 Compile error?
 Allowed?
 Do they treat global variables differently?
 Do you agree with their choices?
 Justify your answer.

+   **Answer:**

+   Rust allows it.
+I am personally not bothered by this as this can be useful in very rare cases.

 3. Extend the resolver to report an error if a local variable is never used.

+   **Answer:**

+   Not going to implement this, but this is how I'd do in a first step: Track flag per declaration.
+As soon as it's used somewhere set it to true.
+All false flags mean the declaration was unused.

 4. Our resolver calculates which environment the variable is found in, but it’s still looked up by name in that map.
 A more efficient environment representation